aerospike/act/README.md

 allowed to lag behind their target rates before the ACT test is stopped.
 Note that this doesn't necessarily mean the devices failed the test - it means the transaction rates specified are too high to achieve with the configured number of service threads.
+Note - max-lag-sec 0 is a special value for which the test will not be stopped due to lag.
 The default max-lag-sec is 10.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run.